Research

 Telomere damage as a biomarker of aging

 Telomeres are key drivers of cellular senescence.
-When damaged or critically short, telomeres elicit a persistent DNA damage response that drives senescence.
+When damaged or critically short, telomeres trigger a persistent DNA damage response that promotes stable cell-cycle arrest and the development of senescence.

-Dr. Passos' research team has shown that telomere-associated DNA damage foci (TAF), indicating co-localization between DNA damage response proteins and telomeres, increases during aging in a variety of tissues such as skin, liver, intestine, lung, heart, muscle, brain and bone.
-The Cell and Molecular Aging Lab has also observed increased TAF in lung diseases such as chronic obstructive pulmonary disease, bronchiectasis and idiopathic pulmonary fibrosis.
-Increased TAF occurs in nonalcoholic and alcoholic liver disease and myocardial infarction as well.
-Research has shown that TAF can be induced by factors known to accelerate the aging process such as inflammation, obesity, mitochondrial dysfunction and impaired autophagy.
+Dr. Passos' team has shown that telomere-associated DNA damage foci (TAF), defined by the co-localization of DNA damage response proteins with telomeric regions, increase with aging across multiple tissues, including skin, liver, intestine, lung, heart, skeletal muscle, brain and bone.
+Elevated TAF levels also have been observed in human diseases, such as chronic obstructive pulmonary disease, bronchiectasis, idiopathic pulmonary fibrosis, nonalcoholic and alcoholic liver disease, and myocardial infarction.
+In addition, Dr. Passos' team has shown that processes known to accelerate aging, including chronic inflammation, obesity, mitochondrial dysfunction and impaired autophagy, promote TAF formation.

 Related publications